troygilman/gong-wiki/content/core-concepts/component.md

 ### Action

-The Action defines how a component should handle user requests.
-Actions are typically used to update server-side state and replace the existing Target's content.
-The Action can also be used for lazy-loading data.
+The Action interface defines how a component handles user interactions.
+Actions typically update server-side state and replace existing Target content.
+Actions can also be used for lazy-loading data.

 ```go
 type Action interface {